 After 32 weeks (the primary endpoint), 94% and 95% of participants who received the injections each 4 or 8 weeks respectively, maintained viral suppression, as did 91% of those receiving oral treatment, according to reports from press release issued by ViiV and Janssen.
 The 2 people who met the protocol defining criteria for virological failure (1 in the Q8W arm injection and 1 in the oral arm) did not show evidence of drug resistance.

-People who switched to the Q4W injection schedule reported more adverse events leading to withdrawal than those receiving the medication in the Q8W injection scheme or the oral schedule (5%, 2%, and 2%, respectively).
-The most common side effect was pain at the injection site (93% of the injection recipients).
-Two patients in the Q8W arm - but none in the Q4W arm - gave up due to injection intolerance
+People who switched to the Q4W injection schedule reported more adverse events leading to withdrawal than those who received medication on the Q8W injection schedule or the oral schedule (5%, 2%, and 2%, respectively).
+The most common side effect was injection site pain (93% of injection recipients).
+Two patients in the Q8W arm - but none in the Q4W arm - dropped out due to injection intolerance.

 The results of the study in 32 weeks will be presented at the next scientific conference, according to press releases.
 Study follow-up will continue throughout the 96 weeks.

 Companies are now planning to further evaluate the long-acting injectable solution in a larger scheme in a phase III study.

 The long duration of action of cabotegravir and rilpivirine formulations is also being studied for pre-exposure prophylaxis, or PrEP.
 In animal studies protected by monthly cabotegravir injections in monkeys against infection with a virus such as HIV delivered via rectal exposure or vaginal exposure * link opens in another tab, gold site languages.